melt-umn/monto-v3-draft/content/draft01/index.md

 Unless specified otherwise, a Message is serialized as JSON and sent with a Content-Type of `application/json`.

 ## 3.1.
+Common Messages

+These Messages are shared by both the Client Protocol and the Service Protocol.

+Messages are documented with JSON Schema {{% ref jsonschema %}}.

+The schemas are also present in the "schemas" directory, which should accompany this document.

+{{% draft01-message 3 1 1 Identifier %}}
+{{% draft01-message 3 1 1 MontoVersion %}}
+{{% draft01-message 3 1 1 NamespacedName %}}
+{{% draft01-message 3 1 1 Product %}}
+{{% draft01-message 3 1 1 ProductName %}}

-The Client Protocol
+# 4. The Client Protocol

 The Client Protocol dictates communication between Clients and Brokers.

-### 3.1.1.
+## 4.1.
 Connection Initiation

 A Client SHALL initiate a connection to a Broker either when it starts, or when Monto capabilities are requested.
 Although Monto can operate over connections on any port, Clients SHOULD default to connecting to port 28888 on the current machine, and Brokers SHOULD default to serving on that port.
 Clients and Brokers SHOULD be able to connect to and serve on other ports, if configured to do so.

 Upon initiating a connection to a Broker, a Client MUST attempt to use an HTTP/2 connection if the Client supports HTTP/2.
-If the Client does not, it SHALL use the same protocol, but over HTTP/1.1 instead.
+If the Client does not, it SHALL use the same protocol, but over HTTP/1.1 {{% ref rfc7230 %}} instead.
 If a Client is using HTTP/1.1, it MAY open multiple connections to the server in order to have multiple requests "in flight" at the same time.

-### 3.1.2.
+## 4.2.
 Version Negotiation

-After the HTTP connection is established, the Client SHALL make a POST request to the `/monto/version` path, with a [`ClientVersion`](#411-clientversion) Message as the body.
+After the HTTP connection is established, the Client SHALL make a POST request to the `/monto/version` path, with a [`ClientNegotiation`](#4-5-1-clientnegotiation) Message as the body.
 The Broker SHALL check that it is compatible with the Client.
-The Broker SHALL respond with a [`BrokerVersion`](#421-brokerversion) Message.
+The Broker SHALL respond with a [`ClientBrokerNegotiation`](#4-5-2-clientbrokernegotiation) Message.
 If the Broker is compatible with the Client, this response SHALL have an HTTP Status of 200.
 If the Broker and Client are not compatible, the response SHALL instead have an HTTP Status of 409.

 If the HTTP Status is 200, the Client SHALL check that it is compatible with the Broker.
 If the HTTP Status is not 200 or the Client and Broker are not compatible as determined by the Client, the Client SHOULD inform the user and MUST close the connection.

 Compatibility between versions of the Client Protocol SHALL be determined using the Semantic Versioning rules.
 Additionally, a Client MAY reject a Broker that is known to not follow this specification correctly, and vice versa.

-### 3.1.3.
-Service Discovery

-To perform Service discovery, the Client SHALL make a GET request to the `/monto/services` path.
-The Broker SHALL respond with an HTTP Status of 200 and a [`BrokerServiceList`](#422-brokerservicelist) Message, corresponding to the Services connected to the Broker.

-TODO Create and document config format

-### 3.1.4.
+If the intersection of the `extensions` field of the `ClientNegotiation` and `ClientBrokerNegotiation` Messages is nonempty, the corresponding extensions MUST be considered to be enabled by both the Client and the Broker.
+The semantics of an extension being enabled are left to that extension.
+All non-namespaced extensions are documented in the [Client Protocol Extensions](#4-6-client-protocol-extensions) section below.

+## 4.3.
 Requesting Products

-A Client SHALL request Products by making a POST request to the `/monto/products` path, with a [`ClientRequest`](#412-clientrequest) Message as the body.
+A Client SHALL request Products by making a POST request to the `/monto/products` path, with a [`ClientRequest`](#4-5-3-clientrequest) Message as the body.

-For the purposes of dependency resolution, the "source" field of the `ClientRequest` is a "source" product.
+If the `ClientRequest` Message contains requests for Products which a Service does not expose, or a request for Products from a Service that does not exist, the Broker SHALL respond with an HTTP Status of 400 and the [`ClientSingleRequest`](#4-5-4-clientsinglerequest) Message corresponding to the illegal request as the body.

-The Broker SHALL then acquire the appropriate Products, and respond with an HTTP Status of 200 and a [`BrokerResponse`](#423-brokerresponse) Message as the body.
+Otherwise, the Broker SHALL respond with an HTTP Status of 200 and a [`BrokerResponse`](#4-5-5-brokerresponse) Message as the body.
+Each member of the `BrokerResponse` Message corresponds to one of the requests from the `ClientRequest` Message.
+No particular order is enforced; a Client MUST be able to handle a `BrokerResponse` Message whose elements have a different order from the requests in the `ClientRequest` Message.

-TODO Document failure case, including request for files, cursor position, etc. from client.
+When a Service responds to the Broker with a Product, the [`ServiceProduct`](TODO) alternative MUST be present in the `BrokerResponse`.
+When a Service responds to the Broker with an error, the [`ServiceError`](TODO) alternative MUST be present instead.

+## 4.5.
+Client Protocol Messages

+{{% draft01-message 4 5 1 ClientNegotiation %}}
+{{% draft01-message 4 5 2 ClientBrokerNegotiation %}}
+{{% draft01-message 4 5 3 ClientRequest %}}
+{{% draft01-message 4 5 4 ClientSingleRequest %}}
+{{% draft01-message 4 5 5 BrokerResponse %}}

+## 4.6.
+Client Protocol Extensions

+Once extensions have been thought through, documented, and have a reference implementation, they can be submitted to become un-namespaced, and will appear in this section.

-## 3.2.
-The Service Protocol
+# 5. The Service Protocol

 The Service Protocol dictates communication between Brokers and Services.

-### 3.2.1.
+## 5.1.
 Connection Initiation

 A Broker SHALL initiate a connection to the Services requested by the user when it starts.
 Brokers MUST be able to connect to a Service on any port, and Services MUST be able to serve on any port.

 Brokers MUST first attempt to use HTTP/2, and MAY support HTTP/1.1 as well.
 Services SHOULD support HTTP/2 if at all possible, as the pipelining it allows is more useful than for the Client Protocol, as it is more likely that there are several in-flight requests at once.

-### 3.2.2.
+## 5.2.
 Version Negotiation

 After the HTTP connection is established, the Broker SHALL make a POST request to the `/monto/version` path, with a [`BrokerVersion`](#421-brokerversion) Message as the body.
 The Service SHALL check that it is compatible with the Broker.
 The Service SHALL respond with a [`ServiceVersion`](#431-serviceversion) Message.
 If the Service is compatible with the Broker, this response SHALL have an HTTP Status of 200.
 If the Service and Broker are not compatible, the response SHALL instead have an HTTP Status of 409.